adamenkov/jet-story/README.md

 # Jet-Story

-This is strictly my hobby and playground - no obligations, no timeframes.
+This is strictly my hobby - no obligations, no timeframes.
+I use it to practice technologies like the latest C++, GitHub, VS Code and whatnot.

 ---